 Jim is a Council Member of the British Institute for Energy Economics and a Specialist Adviser to the House of Commons Environment, Food and Rural Affairs Committee.

-Louis FitzGerald is Fellow of the Institute of Chartered Accountants in Ireland (1971) His professional career has covered a broad spectrum of commercial activities in many
+Louis FitzGerald is Fellow of the Institute of Chartered Accountants in Ireland (1971) His professional career has covered a broad spectrum of commercial activities in many industry sectors.

 In 1997 Louis co-founded Airtricity (now SSE Renewables) a leading global renewable energy company embracing development; construction; wind farm operation and energy supply.
 His executive responsibilities covered Finance; Corporate & Strategic Development.